BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

 ## Project organization

-* Branch `master` is always stable and release-ready.
- * **Never ever try to submit patch direcly to master**
-* Branch `dev` is for development and merged into `master` when stable.
-* Feature branches should be created for adding new features and merged into `dev` when ready.
+- We only use one branch for the project: `master` branch.
+- Tag will be created to mark stable release.
-* Bug fix branches should be created for fixing bugs and merged into `dev` when ready.
+- Bug fix or Hot fix branches should be created for fixing bugs and merged into `master` when ready.

 !!! info